DEALING WITH SIN UNDER THE NEW COVENANT

 Christ formed in us is the new covenant.
 Christ Himself is the new covenant.
 The forming of Christ in us is the highest covenant of all.
 There never will be a Divine covenant given to man that is superior to that of Christ formed in us.

 We see now how God deals with sin under the new covenant.
 He forgives us, and then furnishes us with every Divine grace to make it possible for us to grow in the knowledge of good and evil and in the strength and wisdom to embrace the good and to renounce and totally resist and reject the evil.
-God conceives Christ in us, ministers to us by the Holy Spirit and by the members of the Body of Christ until Christ comes to maturity in us, and then comes Himself with Christ and dwells in us for eternity.
+God conceives Christ in us, ministers to us by the Holy Spirit and by the members of the Body of Christ until Christ comes to maturity in us.
+Then God Himself comes with Christ and dwells in us for eternity (John 14:23).

 Christ came to destroy the works of the devil in us.
 He came also to inhabit us, to make us part of Himself so by nature we would obey the eternal moral laws of God Almighty.

 What a salvation!
 So infinitely superior to the Law of Moses that to add any part of the Law of Moses to the Divine salvation is to add that which cannot improve but only detract from the operation of redemption.

 Yet, sometimes some part of the Law is entangled in the faith of a believer.
 In this case, we are not to judge our brother, but to live peaceably with him so his faith is not injured.
 If he does not eat pork, we will not eat pork in his presence while the world stands.
 Yet under the new covenant, eating or not eating pork adds nothing whatever to the work of salvation, nor does circumcision or any other aspect of the old covenant.